 A NOVEL OF SUSPENSE AND ESPIONAGE

-She’s the CIA’s woman in North Africa, a fast-tracker with a brilliant career and an enviable counterterrorism record.
+She’s the CIA’s woman in North Africa, a fast-tracker with a brilliant career and an enviable record.

 Who could ask for more?

 a cyberwar operation goes bad drawing her into a vortex that threatens her career and her life.

 . . . . . . . . . . . . . . . . . . . . . . . . . .